nifudhaha/TextDiver/README.md

 ---

+# ctrLLM

+**Controversial Topic Representation in LLM**

+A comprehensive Python package for analyzing text diversity, bias, and controversial topic representation in language models.

+---

 ## 🎯 Purpose

 This toolkit helps researchers and developers analyze how different sources (Wikipedia, Britannica, LLMs) represent controversial topics by measuring: